Wisconsin Discrimination Lawyers

 What is Employment or Workplace Discrimination?

-Employees and job applicants in Wisconsin, are protected from unlawful discrimination in the workplace, or during an interview, by both Wisconsin state laws and federal laws.
+In Wisconsin, employees and job applicants are protected from discrimination in the hiring process during their employment, and in the termination of their employment, by both federal law and Wisconsin state laws.

 Employees may bring discrimination claims in employment practices such as, posting openings, recruiting, hiring, job evaluations, termination, promotion, training, compensation, demotion, and disciplinary action.